Rangga11268/SrbMotorV2/QWEN.md

 ```

 The database structure supports a complete motorcycle sales system with both cash and credit (installment) transactions, with proper user authentication and motor management capabilities.

+## Qwen Added Memories
+- Successfully implemented customer information fields (name, phone number, and occupation) to both cash and credit transaction forms.
+Added database migration, updated models, controllers, views, and added manual transaction creation capability in the admin panel.
+- Added customer_name, customer_phone, and customer_occupation fields to the transactions table via migration
+- Updated Transaction model to include new fields in fillable array
+- Modified cash_order_form.blade.php and credit_order_form.blade.php to include required customer information fields
+- Updated MotorGalleryController to process the new customer information fields during transaction creation
+- Enhanced admin panel views (index, show, create, edit) to display, create and edit customer information
+- Added "Buat Transaksi Baru" button in admin transactions index page for manual transaction creation
+- Updated order confirmation and user transactions pages to display customer information
+- These changes ensure complete customer information is available for both cash and credit transactions in the admin panel
+- Soon there will be updates to the PDF reports as well, in addition to the invoice improvements
+- Implemented file cleanup functionality to automatically delete associated files when records are deleted.
+This includes: 1) Document model now deletes files from storage when documents are removed, 2) CreditDetail model cascades deletion to associated documents, 3) Motor model deletes image files when motors are removed, 4) TransactionController properly handles file deletion during transaction removal.
+This ensures no orphaned files remain in storage when records are deleted.